-Among the many reasons the LEICA M3 is the world's best 35mm camera, especially today in 2010, is because it gets out of the way to let us make better pictures.
+Among the many reasons the LEICA M3 is the world's best 35mm camera, especially today, is because it gets out of the way to let us make better pictures.
 The LEICA M3's simplicity and singularity of purpose lets us concentrate on our subjects and our pictures, instead of being side-tracked by having to think about a camera.

 With the LEICA M3, we are free to pay attention to making a great image, and are never distracted by menus, settings, or pointless features added to lesser cameras as sales features, but which rarely help make better pictures.

 Technically, the LEICA M3 is also the world's sharpest 35mm camera.
 Nikon and Canon SLR and rangefinder lenses don't measure up to LEICA lenses, and among LEICAs, the M3 offers the world's highest focusing precision — better than any other LEICA, ever.

 Even if the LEICA M3 wasn't the world's best 35mm camera for actual shooting, it is also the world's best-made camera as an instrument unto itself.
 LEICA's understated advertising of 1954 properly described the LEICA M3 as "incomparable," like having an "848-jewel movement" and "astonishing."
 Camera makers don't use words like this today because no one, not even LEICA, makes cameras like this today.